What led you to choose this career?

 What is something others may not know about this career field?
 What are some common misconceptions?

-Many people do not know that pharmacists go to school for 6-8 years after high school and receive a doctor of pharmacy degree.
+Many people do not know that pharmacists go to school for 6-8 years after high school and receive a Doctor of Pharmacy degree.
 Additionally, a growing number of pharmacists now go on to complete 1-2 years of residency or fellowship training.
 Another one of the most common misconceptions is that all pharmacists work in a typical dispensing drug store.
 While many do, there are a huge number of other opportunities.
-If you have an interest in areas many people don't realize are related, such as research or even management there are pharmacists who work in that area too!
+If you have an interest in areas many people don't realize are related, such as research or even management some pharmacists work in that area too.

 What is the #1 piece of advice you would give to interested students?